-Keywords: Teaching Beliefs in Postmodernism, Culturally Responsive Pedagogy, Descriptive Correlational, Education
+Keywords: Teaching Beliefs in Postmodernism, Culturally Responsive Pedagogy, Descriptive Correlational, Education.

 1. INTRODUCTION

 Culturally responsive pedagogy is essential in fostering inclusive and effective learning environments, yet many teachers struggle to implement it effectively.
 Poor culturally responsive pedagogy manifests in various ways, including a lack of understanding of students’ diverse cultural backgrounds, failure to integrate culturally relevant materials, and minimal use of teaching strategies that reflect the lived experiences of learners.
 This gap in pedagogy can lead to disengagement, lower academic achievement, and marginalization of culturally diverse students.